As a medical doctor, I frequently encounter mothers curious about the right time to introduce multivitamins into their children's diets.

 How Do You Know if Your Child Has a Weak Immune System?

 You’ll know your child has a weak immune system if he frequently suffers from digestive issues, infections, or inflammation.
-Also, children with weak immune systems usually have delayed physical or developmental growth .
+Also, children with weak immune systems usually have delayed physical or developmental growth as per Mayo Clinic .

 About The Author